 A&H looks long term to encourage a strong legacy in programming as well as working efficiently; always trying to be imaginative about better ways to achieving joint goals.

-Meeting Point is the core Arts Council England funded curatorial development programme that supports museum professionals to develop their contemporary programme skills.
-The programme has been running for four years.
+Meeting Point is our core Arts Council England funded curatorial development programme that supports heritage and museum professionals to develop their contemporary programme skills.
+The programme has been running for several years.

-Meeting Point supports the presentation of artworks in unexpected places by enabling small and medium scale museums to commission artists, who will create a piece of work in response to the venue.
-The programme aims to bring new visitors to participating museums, and position the museums as exciting places to see contemporary art.
+Meeting Point supports the presentation of artworks in unexpected places by enabling small and medium scale museums and heritage sites to commission artists, who will create a piece of work in response to the location.
+The programme aims to bring new visitors to participating sites, and position them as exciting places to see contemporary art.

 Mapping Contemporary Art in the Heritage Experience

-Mapping Contemporary Art in the Heritage Experience (MCAHE) is a three-year interdisciplinary research programme funded by the Arts and Humanities Research Council (AHRC) running from 2017 to 2019.
+Mapping Contemporary Art in the Heritage Experience (MCAHE) was a three-year interdisciplinary research programme funded by the Arts and Humanities Research Council (AHRC) running from 2017 to 2019.

-MCAHE is led by Newcastle and Leeds Universities and critically examines the role and practice of temporary visual art commissioning within heritage properties in Britain today.
+MCAHE was led by Newcastle and Leeds Universities and critically examines the role and practice of temporary visual art commissioning within heritage properties in Britain today.

-The programme is delivered in collaboration with UK heritage partners The National Trust, English Heritage and The Churches Conservation Trust.
-Arts&Heritage is a partner in the delivery of this programme.
+The programme was delivered in collaboration with UK heritage partners The National Trust, English Heritage and The Churches Conservation Trust.
+Arts&Heritage was a partner in the delivery of this programme.

 Training & Consultancy